Trebor-Huang/vscode-btex/README.md

 ## Known Issues

 - Wiki templates do not work, because they are stored on wiki servers.
 I'm not going to implement local wiki templates either.
+Similarly wiki-style links will show up as blue but don't link anywhere.
+- Collapsible proofs do not work (yet) because it requires more javascript machinery.

 ## Release Notes